Hopac/Hopac/Benchmarks/Chameneos/README.md

-﻿This is a benchmark inspired by the paper [Chameneos, a Concurrency Game for Java, Ada and Others](http://cedric.cnam.fr/PUBLIS/RC474.pdf).
+This is a benchmark inspired by the paper [Chameneos, a Concurrency Game for Java, Ada and Others](http://cedric.cnam.fr/PUBLIS/RC474.pdf).
 Actually this benchmark is inspired by a benchmark, inspired by the paper, on an infamous language shootout site.
 (The implementations here do not meet the requirements